Take Me To The Lakes: An Enchanting Creative Retreat in the Heart of the Lake District

 That’s completely understandable.
 The retreat is designed to be flexible, with plenty of time for rest and personal reflection.
 You’re welcome to participate in as much or as little as you feel comfortable with.
 The environment is supportive and understanding, and there’s no pressure to do more than you’re able.

 If you have any more questions or need further information, I am here to help!
-Please click here to email me directly.
+Please click here to email me directly but even better you can book a free call here so we can meet face to face!
+I'd love to meet you!

 Where We Stay: Lanehead, Coniston